csh970605/csh970605.github.io/_posts/2024-05-17-Rand_Process.md

 \end{matrix}\right.$
 </center>

-And the power spectral density of white noise sequnce is:
+The power spectral density of a white noise sequence is:

 <center>

 $S_{VV}(\hat{\omega}) = \sum_{n=-\infty}^{\infty}R_{VV}(n)e^{-j\hat{\omega}n} = S_{0}$
 </center>

-And it has same power spectrum density values in all frequency domain.
+It has the same power spectral density value across all frequencies.

 <br><br>

 ## Gaussian White Noise

-In every time point $t$ or $k$, a probability density function of white noise $V(t) or V(k) is given as a gaussian function, it is called **gaussian white noise**.
+At every time point $t$ or $k$, if the probability density function of white noise $V(t)$ or $V(k)$ is given as a Gaussian function, it is called **gaussian white noise**.

 <br><br><br><br>

 # Ergodic Process in The Mean

-An ergodic process in the mean means that a sample function extracted stationarity random process randomly is a process that includes all probabilitic information of a random process.
-Although it is very hard to prove whether it is a ergodic process or not, <span style="color: red;">note that a white noise is a ergodic process.</span>
+An ergodic process in the mean means that a sample function extracted from a stationary random process randomly includes all probabilistic information of the random process.
+Although it is very hard to prove whether it is an ergodic process or not, <span style="color: red;">note that white noise is an ergodic process.</span>

-A time average and time correlation of any deterministic function $x(t)$ is defined as formula [1] and formula [2] respectively.
+A time average and time correlation of any deterministic function $x(t)$ are defined as formula [1] and formula [2], respectively.

 <p align="center">
     <span>&lt; $x(t)$ &gt; $=lim_{T \rightarrow \infty} \frac{1}{T}\int_{-\frac{T}{2}}^{\frac{T}{2}}x(t)dt$</span>